 Flashcards, mats and counters are included to make the learning practical, visual and fun.
-Guidance for parents on how to support and maximise their child's learning is provided throughout the workbooks, including on how to use the animations in the Home Learning Zone to master key concepts and to gently check progress.
+Guidance for tutors and parents on how to support and maximise their child's learning is provided throughout the workbooks, including on how to use the animations in the Home Learning Zone to master key concepts and to gently check progress.

 1. Make 10 and Then

 The 'Make 10 and Then' strategy enables efficient addition and subtraction across 10, for example, calculating 8 + 7, or 13 - 8.
 It converts a difficult one step equation into an easier two step equation.
 For example, 8 + 7 becomes 8 + 2 + 5, and 13 - 8 becomes 13 - 3 - 5.
 The strategy requires good knowledge of subitising, of partitioning (making and breaking), and of number bonds to 10.
 These skills and facts are taught in earlier Number Sense Maths At Home workbooks.